 Now for the longest time I’ve kept away from the NextSTEP stuff (Cocoa, Objective C, etc.), and stayed within the comfort zone that is the Darwin core (UNIX/BSD).

 You can treat a MacBook Pro like a really pretty terminal emulator for years, and you’ll probably be fine (I certainly managed, and I know many people who have also done the same).
-But ignoring all the other parts of the ecosystem means I’m not able to play with the fun graphical bits of my computer, or sell premium fart button apps in the App Store.
+But ignoring all the other parts of the ecosystem means I’m not able to play with the fun graphical bits of my computer, or sell premium egg timer apps in the App Store.

 What I wanted to learn first was the Swift programming language.
 I’ve heard Swift grouped in with Go and Rust as a next-generation systems language.
 The basic syntax and control flow isn’t crazy, but I’ve not done a whole lot with it besides basic Hello World stuff.
 I need to wrap my head around how they’ve extended enumerations (“it’s like C, but flexible” sounds a little terrifying), and I’ve had some problems with the documentation (which I’ll get into below).